 In an attempt to capture the woman (whom God has provided the means to escape), Satan spews water from his mouth.
 Although this could be taken literally, there are several other possible interpretations.
 “Water” could be a metaphor for lies or deceit.
 In other words, the Devil spews lies about the woman in order to undermine her, and the earth simply swallows up those lies.
 If so, the earth’s active role in this section would be a reversal of its role in Genesis and could introduce a new earth where mankind’s course is altered and returned to a more Eden-like experience.

-While we cannot at this time clearly discern who the woman and her offspring are, it’s important to recognize what we can discern – that the woman (and whoever she represents) is protected and invulnerable to Satan’s attack while her offspring (and whoever they represent) are now vulnerable and primary targets of Satan’s wrath.
+While we cannot at this time clearly discern who the woman and her offspring are, it’s essential to recognize what we can discern – that the woman (and whoever she represents) is protected and invulnerable to Satan’s attack.
+In contrast, her offspring (and whoever they represent) are now vulnerable and primary targets of Satan’s wrath.

 Notes on Biblical translation